mwbrulhardt/yelp-absa/README.md

 ## Installation

-To get started, first install all the required libraries using,
+To install all the required libraries run,
 ```sh
 $ pip install -r requirements.txt
 ```

 ## Part 1

-The following is code associated with the first article of the 2 part Medium series
+The following code is associated with the first Medium article of my 2 part series.

 ### Setup
-First run the setup script to make all the proper file and directories as well as download the Yelp dataset from Kaggle.
+Run the setup script to create all the proper files and directories.
+Use the `--skip-yelp` flag to skip downloading the Yelp dataset from Kaggle.
 ```sh
 $ python setup.py --skip-yelp
 ```